AndyxNguyen22/INST-377-Project/docs/README.md

 # Developer Manual
 When you first enter the application, you are on the Home Page.
 Here you are greeted with instructions with a slider showing book covers.
 You can also turn on your microphone to use voice commands.
 The buttons to turn on and off the microphone along with instructions are towards the bottom of the page.
-The Home Page is the only page you can perform searches.
+Searches can be performed on every page.
 With a search, you will get a table of books with information regarding each book.
 You can click on the book to see the book description.
 Users will have to use the browser's go back arrow to go back to the search results after click on a book.
 You can save books using the save button available next to each book.
-The button has the a saved icon, seen at the very end of each book row.
-The About Us page is only a page with information regarding us, the creators.
+The button has a saved icon, seen at the very end of each book row.
+The About Us page is a page with information regarding us, the creators.

 To install our application, access our GitHub and clone the repository.
 With our application, make sure to have node installed if you wish to work on it locally.
 You can run the application on our vercel link attached to our GitHub.
 However, any edits you make will not be shown our vercel link.
 You can also run and work on it locally but make sure you have node and npm installed on your working terminal.
 Your edits will be shown if you work on it locally.